 Ebooks come in a variety of forms and lengths, and print-on-demand can turn a project of any reasonable word count into a paperback publication.
 Authors are now free to craft books and novels with word counts that are bound only by the author's imagination and creativity, and the audience's receptivity.

-Hugh Howey's hit self-published "novel" Wool was originally released as a series of e-novellas.
+Hugh Howey's hit self-published novel Wool was originally released as a series of e-novellas.
 Authors Johnny B. Truant and Sean Platt are releasing serial fiction that is then collected together into "seasons", thereby combining 19th century Charles Dickens-like publishing model with that of modern television.
 Erotic authors, riding the surging 50 Shades of Grey wave, are consistently finding new and innovative ways to get their work into reader's hands, including bundling books from several authors together to create what is, essentially, an anthology of novellas.

-Where to From Here?
+Where to Go From Here?

 If it was difficult to determine exactly how long a novel should be in the past, it's only going to become increasingly more difficult in the future.
 As independent authors continue to push the boundaries and test what digital publishing and print-on-demand has to offer, and as the traditional publishing industry attempts to keep up with technological innovations reshaping the publishing landscape, there's no telling what a "book" might look like in the years to come.

 If you're looking for a career in traditional publishing, educate yourself on the word counts the publishers and agents you're targeting are looking for.
 If you are embracing independent publishing, get creative!
-There's an exciting world of storytelling possibilities out there, and whether your book is a short jaunt or an epic journey is totally up to you.
+There's an exciting world of storytelling possibilities out there, and whether your book is a short jaunt or an epic journey, is totally up to you.
 Remain true to your vision, give your audience the read of a lifetime, and the last thing they'll be thinking about is word count.

 Scrivener Isn’t the Answer You’ve Been Looking For